3DGenomes/zedtool/README.md

 ZEDTool relies on a YAML file for specifying various options.
 Below is a detailed explanation of the parameters used in the configuration file:

 ### **Input and Output**
 - `detections_file`: Path to the input file containing detections.
+This can be a local file or a URL.
 - `output_dir`: Directory where all output files will be stored.

 ### **Binning and Debugging Options**